codecombat/codecombat/docs/PRODUCT_RULES.md

 - Completion state and edited code are stored in browser `localStorage`.
 - Wizard level is never stored as a separate mutable value.
 It is derived deterministically from scripted mission rewards.
 - Resetting progress removes completion and saved mission code after confirmation.
+- Resetting one mission's code requires confirmation and restores that mission's current canonical starter code.
+- A legacy saved starter may be migrated only when it exactly matches the replaced canonical starter; personally edited code must not be overwritten automatically.

+## Controls and learner assistance

+- The editor visibly reminds the learner of `Ctrl+C`, `Ctrl+V` and `Ctrl+Z`.
+- `Ctrl+Enter` and `Command+Enter` execute the mission with the same behavior as clicking `実行する`.
+- Mission code is saved automatically in the browser.
+- Hints can be revealed progressively.
+- The full reference solution remains disabled until the learner has attempted the mission three times.
+- Showing the solution requires confirmation because it replaces the current editor content.
+- The next-mission button appears only after the current mission succeeds on every field.

 ## Mission pedagogy